gviau/sketch-3d/README.md

 sketch-3d
 =========

-A 3D rendered designed to be used as easily as possible via a simple scripting language.
-This is an educational project.
+A simple cross-platform 3D renderer.
+This is a learning experience project.